SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 This restriction is demonstrated in the example below.
-Two extension declarations attempt to add conditional conformance to the `Serializable` protocol, one for for arrays with `Int` elements, and one for arrays with `String` elements.
+Two extension declarations attempt to add conditional conformance to the `Serializable` protocol, one for arrays with `Int` elements, and one for arrays with `String` elements.

 ```swift